 The Parker Bay Company specializes in providing individualized market research, marketing database development, customer surveys, business planning and related consulting work for companies in the surface/open pit mining, mining equipment industries.

-One of the specialties of The Parker Bay Company is a unique database that identifies the location of 70,000 large pieces of surface mining equipment in current operation at large surface mines worldwide.
+One of the specialties of The Parker Bay Company is a unique database that identifies the location of more than 70,000 large pieces of surface mining equipment in current operation at large surface mines worldwide.
 It is both mine- and machine-specific, identifying mines that operate large haul trucks, electric mining shovels, hydraulic shovels/excavators, wheel loaders, draglines, crawler and wheel dozers, drills, and motor graders.

 Discover the location of over